 Review your debt.

-If you have decided to chip away at debt or have a goal of becoming debt-free, it’s best to start small.
+If you have decided to chip away at debt or have a goal of becoming debt-free, start small.
 Let’s face it, paying off all of your debt in one year is likely unrealistic, and if you don’t account for at least a minimal level of fun, you’re likely to quit.
 What’s important is establishing a debt payoff plan that you can keep.
 A manageable debt payoff strategy will allow you to make progress towards your goal—consistency is the key to reducing your interest and overall principle.
 Two common methods for paying off debt are the snowball and avalanche methods.
 Whichever you choose, in most cases, paying off debt means making more than the minimum payments.
 The amount you’ll save in interest will add up over the life of the loan or the credit card payments.
 The key to successful money management is to be specific and realistic.
-Don’t just make goals in 2020, set up a manageable plan to achieve them!
+Don’t just make goals in 2021, set up a manageable plan to achieve them!

 Take action: Sign up for Bill Pay.
 Between the water bill, cable, electric, and car insurance, sometimes keeping track of bills can be difficult.
 Try OnPoint’s Bill Payment service and you’ll be on track for managing your finances.
 Bill payment allows you to see all of your expenses conveniently in one location.
 Save on checks and postage by paying online, and avoid late payments by scheduling reoccurring bill payments.
 Don’t forget to set your revolving debt payments above the minimum and start chipping away at your debt.